-One thing you need to bear in mind though is that drying with heat does impair the flavour to some extent - the heat destroys the essential oils - but the choice is yours - freezing is my preferred method of preserving herbs and the instructions are in the 'preserving herbs' section on the sidebar.
+One thing you need to bear in mind though is that drying with heat does impair the flavour to some extent - the heat does affect the essential oils - but the choice is yours - freezing is my preferred method of preserving herbs and the instructions are in the 'preserving herbs' section on the sidebar.

 Pick your parsley before it flowers.
 It's best to do it in the morning just after the dew has evaporated and before the sun gets too strong - this is a lovely job.

 If the parsley is muddy, then wipe it with a dry cloth and then place the sprigs on a microwave proof plate.